-This article was published by the Great British Mag content team on 15 Oct, 2020
+This article was updated by the Great British Mag content team on 24 November 2021

 Here’s a guide to help you easily seek out delicious plant-based meals that are well within your student budget.